chintal/bootstraps/cmake/README.md

 machine, the corresponding `toolchain` file can be created in a specific location, to be used by all projects using that toolchain.

-For reference, the `toolchain` file for `msp430-gcc` toolchain compatible with the tools installed by standard `ubuntu` packages is listed here for reference.
+For reference, a `toolchain` file for `msp430-gcc` toolchain compatible with the tools installed by standard `ubuntu` packages is listed here for reference.
 `(\)` in the file represent line breaks that must not exist in the live file.